freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/cplusplus/arrays/index.md

 //In the examples above, the size was fixed beforehand
 ```
 ## Types Of Arrays
-There are two types of array based on way,we declare it.
+There are two types of array based on way, we declare it.

-**1** static array
+**1**.
+Static array:
-Those arrays whose size is defined before compile time like in the examples above,are called static arrays.In these arrays we can't change their size,once they are declared.
+Those arrays whose size is defined before compile time like in the examples above, are called static arrays.
+In these arrays we can't change their size, once they are declared.

-**2** Dynamic array.
+**2**.
+Dynamic array:
-Dynamic arrays are those arrays, whose size is not known at compile time and we can define their size at run time.These arrays are created by using **new** keyword and when done with that array we can delete that array by using the **delete** keyword .
+Dynamic arrays are those arrays, whose size is not known at compile time and we can define their size at run time.
+These arrays are created by using **new** keyword and when done with that array we can delete that array by using the **delete** keyword.
-static arrays

 ### Access:
 Elements from an array can be accessed via reference of their position in the array.
 (Start counting from 0).